-Notifying the Bank of the Death
+Notifying the bank of the death

 The bank will need to be provided with an original or certified copy of the death certificate.
-This will allow them to freeze the person’s account/s, stopping any future direct debit or standing order payments from being made.
+This will allow them to freeze the account, stopping any future direct debit or standing order payments from being made.
 Some banks will be able to provide a list of all accounts held with them in the name of the deceased, along with the balance of these accounts at the date of the death.

-Sometimes a Grant of Probate will be required before the bank will close the deceased person’s account and release the funds.
+Sometimes a Grant of Probate will be needed before the bank will close the deceased person’s account and release the funds.
 Each bank has its own threshold for how much money they will release without a Grant of Probate.
 This can vary significantly between banks, so you’ll need to establish the threshold of the bank in question to check whether a Grant of Probate will be needed.

 With our Probate Complete Service we take full responsibility for getting Grant of Probate and dealing with the Legal, Tax (excluding VAT), Property and Estate Administration affairs*.

 *We can also pay all the costs of a Co-op Funeralcare funeral, providing the Estate owns sufficient assets which can be sold in due course to repay our costs.

 Closing bank accounts and releasing funds

 Each bank will have its own requirements for closing the account.
 The bank will tell you which documents they need from you to close the account and release the money.